sicoda/p3k14c-py/README.md

 ## Density Analysis

-This analysis shows the geographical distribution of unweighted sites across a region (Plot a) and the weighted C14 dates at those sites (Plot b).
+[07_KDE.py](https://github.com/sicoda/p3k14c-py/blob/main/Scripts/07_KDE.py) shows the geographical distribution of unweighted sites across a region (A) and the weighted C14 dates at those sites (B).
 This script allows the user to select a specific temporal range and region (one of the seven continents) or create a custom region (via latitude and longitude) for analysis.

 ### **Tools**:
 `cartopy`(`ccrs`, `cfeature`) for map projections and geography, `scipy.stats`(`gaussian_kde`) for density estimation, and `matplotlib`.

 ### **Functionality**:
-Uses `scipy.stats.gaussian_kde` to create continuous Kernel Density Estimation (KDE) surfaces for recorded sites vs. dated sites.
-Provides a visual of spatial sampling biases across the globe.
-Here is an example for North America:
+[07_KDE.py](https://github.com/sicoda/p3k14c-py/blob/main/Scripts/07_KDE.py) uses `scipy.stats.gaussian_kde` to create continuous Kernel Density Estimation (KDE) surfaces for recorded sites vs. dated sites as follows:
-  - Prompts for a geographic region (preset or custom bounding box)
+1. Prompts for a geographic region (preset or custom bounding box)
-  - Prompts for a temporal window (Cal BP)
+2. Prompts for a temporal window (Cal BP)
-  - Computes two KDE surfaces:
+3. Computes two KDE surfaces:
-      (A) Unweighted — each unique site location counts equally (B) Date-weighted — sites with more ¹⁴C dates contribute more
+      (A) Unweighted — each unique site location counts equally (B) Date-weighted — sites with more 14C dates contribute more
-   - Saves a 2-panel map figure (PNG) masked to land
+4. Saves a 2-panel map figure (PNG) masked to land

 <figure>
   <img width="700" height="1000" alt="image" src="https://github.com/user-attachments/assets/6168e0ee-4df1-4b6f-9cd3-79fff1d4bec3" />